-Wineware has a great array of equipment to help with your wine storage.
-From thermometers to dehumidifiers, neck tags and wine bags … all the equipment you are going to need to make the most out of your homemade wine collection.
+Wineware has a fantastic array of equipment to help with your wine storage.
+From thermometers to dehumidifiers, neck tags and wine bags, all the equipment you will need to make the most out of your homemade wine collection.

 Don’t forget to take a look at our great range of wine racks, too.

-Wine needs to mature slowly, and for different spans of time for reds and whites.
+Wine needs to mature slowly and for different periods for reds and whites.

-Keeping a full cellar of homemade wine can be a complicated business, so why not take a look at our range of cellar books, which will help keep your collection in order?
+Keeping a whole cellar of homemade wine can be a complicated business, so why not look at our range of cellar books, which will help keep your collection in order?

 After all the effort you’ve put into your home winemaking, you want to make sure you’ll get the best drinking experience.
-Decanting wine is a great ritual and heightens the experience, but is also essential for exposing the wine to as much air as possible before serving – a crucial part of wine appreciation.
+Decanting wine is a great ritual and heightens the experience.
+Still, it is also essential for exposing the wine to as much air as possible before serving – a crucial part of wine appreciation.

-At Wineware, we have all the equipment you’ll need to appreciate your wine properly.
+At Wineware, we have all the equipment you’ll need to appreciate your wine correctly.

 Looking after your homemade wine collection is nearly as much fun as making it, so to make the experience of caring for your collection even better, we have got a brilliant selection of accessories.

-If you need wine bottle neck tags, to keep track of your collection then we have a great selection.
+If you need wine bottle neck tags to keep track of your collection, we have a great selection.
 If you are taking your precious wine to friends, then check out our range of wine bags.
 Opening your wine won’t be a problem either, with one of our easy to use corkscrews.

 If you plan on a night in with friends and your latest bottles, then we have the complete range of glassware you need to fully enjoy the flavours of your wine, including specially designed tasting equipment used by the professionals.

-If you require any other advice or information regarding topics in this guide, or any products on our website then please contact us.
+If you require any other advice or information regarding topics in this guide or any products on our website, please contact us.